 Screen Door Porch is capable of having it’s cake and eating it too with respect to it’s range of high-energy rock n roll sets versus the stripped-down acoustic Duo shows, making for an infectious, split personality.
 Paste Magazine recently took notice by naming SDP as one of Wyoming’s Top Bands, an “impressive musical discovery.”

 SDP’s two studio albums—Screen Door Porch (2010) and The Fate & The Fruit (2012)—were internationally recognized in a combined seven “Best Albums of the Year” lists.
 The Fate & The Fruit hovered in the Top 25 of the Euro-Americana Chart and Top 30 of the Roots Music Report Roots-Rock Chart.
 In November of 2013, Screen Door Porch become the first Wyoming band to record a session in the esteemed Daytrotter Studio in Illinois.
-The band’s third full-length album is due in late summer 2014.
-The band’s third full-length album, Modern Settler, is due February 2015.
+The band’s third full-length album, Modern Settler, is due February 10, 2015.

 In 2013, Screen Door Porch founded the annual WYOmericana Caravan Tour—a rotating cast of high caliber Wyoming-based acts showcasing original music.
 The inaugural tour earned a full-page feature in the Sunday edition of The New York Times, taking notice of Screen Door Porch’s “entrepreneurial gumption in spearheading the hardscrabble economics of the WYOmericana Caravan, a traveling concert circus.”
 A documentary film, WYOMERICANA, hit the big screen in April, exposing the rare format and characters that propel the tour.